ermalaliraj/docker/tomcat/README.md

 Running Tomcat 8.5.57 on Docker
 ============

-You can run a Tomcat container in your local in two ways.
+You can run a `Tomcat` container in your local in two ways:

 1) Create your image with the webapp `manager.war` already configured, and run a container each time you need Tomcat running.
-2) Run a container using the remote image and configure it accessing linux `bash` console.
+2) Run a container using the remote image and configure it using linux `bash` console.

 ### 1) Create your local image using Docker file